 Once a table developer has successfully saved more than 800 objects, the table will play on any version of Future Pinball.
 So those of you that never add objects to tables don't need to deal with this.
 I think this limit was originally set up to prevent resource problems on PCs.
 Today, the size of textures and models are a more limiting factor on PC resources than the number of objects.

-3) Some of the alternate executables allow Future Pinball to have 4 gigabytes of virtual memory on 64 bit platforms (instead of only 2).
+4) Some of the alternate executables allow Future Pinball to have 4 gigabytes of virtual memory on 64-bit platforms (instead of only 2).
 The same thing can be accomplished but using the patch available here:

 Ravarcade has also patched several memory leaks so that FP does not use as much memory as it once did so these memory tricks are not needed as much as they once were except on some of TerryRed's tables.

-If you would like to use one of these executable files, you must first install the Future Pinball program.
+If you would like to use one of these executable files at your own risk, you must first install the Future Pinball program.
 Then replace your existing Future Pinball.exe file in the C:\Games\Future Pinball folder with the new version.
 Keep the old one handy in case you don't like the changes so you can swap it back.